czbiohub-sf/cerebra/paper/paper.md

 The `count-variants` module reports the raw variant counts for every gene across every sample.
 We first create a _genome interval tree_ from the reference GTF, then read in a VCF file and convert it to a [vcfpy](https://pypi.org/project/vcfpy/) object, then processes VCF records in [parallel](https://en.wikipedia.org/wiki/Multiprocessing).
 Each variant is matched to its corresponding gene, and gene-wise counts are stored in [shared memory](https://en.wikipedia.org/wiki/Shared_memory).
-Again the user has the option of filtering for variants found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database.
+Again the user has the option of limiting the search space to variants found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database.
 `count-variants` produces two output files, one containing raw variant counts and one containing COSMIC filtered variant counts for every gene in the genome.

 ## `find-peptide-variants`